 Operational efficiency proactively reduces wasted resources, time, and money.

-It also enhances the Company's commitment to the development of its host and neighboring communities.
+It also enhances the commitment to its host and neighboring communities.

-The Company's expenditure on host and neighboring communities in 2023 totaled Php 48.33 million.
-These include educational assistance to members of indigenous communities, health programs, livelihood development, and other initiatives to help meet the needs of mining communities.
+The Company extends support in the form of educational assistance to members of indigenous communities along with health and livelihood programs to help meet the basic needs of mining communities.
 These initiatives aim to optimize empowerment, provide opportunities for sustainable livelihood, and protect socio-cultural values and local customs while improving economic conditions and human advancement.